gumberss/FinanceControlinatorDocs/Features/Purchase Listinator/Shared Lists/Shared Lists Delivery Plan.md

 ## Epic - Shopping Cart Revamp

 This epic focuses on reorganizing the Shopping module into two distinct modules: the Shopping module and the Shopping Cart module.
 The primary goal is to improve code organization and promote a clear segregation of responsibilities and domains.
 By separating the Shopping Cart functionality into its own module, it gains the ability to evolve independently with minimal direct dependencies on other modules.
-This restructuring aims to enhance maintainability, scalability, and facilitate future development and enhancements to the Shopping and Shopping Cart modules.
+This restructuring aims to enhance maintainability, and scalability, and facilitate future development and enhancements to the Shopping and Shopping Cart modules.

 ### Feature - Shopping Cart Module Creation

 This feature encompasses the creation of the new Shopping Cart module and its parallel execution alongside the existing Shopping Cart implementation.
 The focus is initially on building the new module while preserving the functionality of the current cart.
-By adopting this approach, we ensure a seamless integration of the new Shopping Cart module while maintaining continuity in the current system's functionality.
+By adopting this approach, we ensure seamless integration of the new Shopping Cart module while maintaining continuity in the current system's functionality.

 - [x] [Create the Shopping Cart module](https://github.com/gumberss/PurchaseListinator/issues/152)
 - [x] [Create the Redis instance for the new module](https://github.com/gumberss/PurchaseListinator/issues/153)